peertube-viewer/peertube-viewer-rs/docs/src/install.md

 Releases
 --------

+The download for the latest releases can be found on the download page of the project: [Download](https://peertube-viewer.com/download)

-Releases can be found in the release page of the project: [releases](https://gitlab.com/peertube-viewer/peertube-viewer-rs/-/releases)
+Releases can be found in the release page of the project: [releases](https://peertube-viewer.com/releases)

 Building from source
 --------------------